datacentricdesign/lab/collections/_courses/bcs-io1075.md

 and realize a digital prototype that is technically feasible and commercially viable.
 Students will develop a hands-on understanding of core digital technologies and software development methods, and will apply techniques and practices for iteratively creating, validating and improving software-based products.

-# Study Goals

-After this course, you should be able to:

-- explain core concepts related to the realisation of  digital products, such as technical architecture, networks, databases, software development methods, business models, web technology and digital responsibility
+explain: explain core concepts related to the realisation of  digital products, such as technical architecture, networks, databases, software development methods, business models, web technology and digital responsibility
-- specify algorithm and data structures driving the behaviour of a digital product through pseudo code and UML diagrams
+specify: specify algorithm and data structures driving the behaviour of a digital product through pseudo code and UML diagrams
-- develop, test and debug software systems in Python
+make: develop, test and debug software systems in Python
-- work as teams in specifying and developing algorithms and software
+collaborate: work as teams in specifying and developing algorithms and software
-- analyse and evaluate the technical aspects (code, data, network) and business aspects (canvas) of a connected product
+analyse: analyse and evaluate the technical aspects (code, data, network) and business aspects (canvas) of a connected product
+---

 # Activities